 Overall I’ve found a much greater response to Vitamin B12 injections over even sublingual B12.

-I have also seen patients who have taken sublingual B12 daily without symptomatic relief who then respond to Vitamin B12 shots in a very short time.
+I have also seen patients who have taken sublingual B12 daily without symptomatic relief and then respond to vitamin B12 shots in a very short time.

 I still think sublingual B12 formulations have value, but whenever possible my recommendation is to take an injection or shot form.